 Glen Eira FC has implemented the Child Safe Standards and the mandatory reporting guidelines from the Victorian Government’s amendment to the Children, Youth and Families Act 2005 (Vic) (“CYFA“) and the Crimes Act 1958 (Vic) (“Crimes Act“).

 The Club is committed to promoting and protecting the safety and wellbeing of all children.
 We have zero tolerance for child abuse.
 Everyone involved at the Club is responsible for the care and protection of children and reporting information about child abuse.

 The Working with Children Check assists in protecting children from sexual or physical harm by ensuring that Club staff and volunteers who work with them are subject to a screening process.
 Read more…

-Coaches, Assistant Coaches and Team Managers must provide details and an image of their WWC Check card:
+Coaches, Assistant Coaches and Team Managers at Glen Eira FC must register their WWC Checks.

 The following matters are derived from the Victorian Government’s Victorian Registration and Qualifications Authority.
-These actions are prohibited and may, depending on the specific circumstances, constitute Misconduct in accordance with the FFV GDT:
+These actions are prohibited and may, depending on the specific circumstances, constitute Misconduct in accordance with the FV GDT:

 - ignore or disregard any suspected or disclosed child abuse;

 - put a minor at risk of abuse;

 - speak to a minor in a way that is or could be construed by any observer as overly harsh, threatening, intimidating, shaming, derogatory, demeaning, or humiliating.
 Some examples are offensive swearing in the presence of a minor, or intimidatory language and gestures directed at a minor.

 - express inappropriate personal views on cultures, race or sexuality in the presence of a minor (unless the minor is a member of your family);